fetchai/cosmpy/docs/liquidity-pool.md

 ```
 ## Add and Remove Liquidity

 You need to increase your wallet's allowance to provide CW20 tokens to the liquidity pool.
-You don't need to increase the allowance to provide atestfet
+You don't need to increase the allowance to provide atestasi

 ```python
 # Set the amount of CW20 tokens to be added to liquidity pool